Compare courses from top Australian unis, TAFEs and other training organisations.

 Government Funded Bookkeeping Courses Sydney

-Australia offers 3 government funded bookkeeping courses sydney courses in 2026, ranging from Certificate IV to Diploma.
-You can study government funded bookkeeping courses sydney fully online through registered RTOs, TAFEs, and universities.
-Courses typically take 1 year to 2 years to complete.
-Eligible NSW residents may access fee-free TAFE or other state-subsidised training, leading to roles such as Accounts Assistant.
+Australia offers 2 government funded bookkeeping courses sydney courses in 2026, ranging from Certificate III to Diploma.
+You can study government funded bookkeeping courses sydney fully online or on-campus through registered RTOs, TAFEs, and universities.
+Courses typically take 9 months to 2 years to complete.
+Eligible students in NSW may access fee-free TAFE or other state-subsidised training and VET Student Loans for approved qualifications.

 Filters